What’s Your Delegation Score?

 Let them run with it.
 Hold them accountable by letting them be accountable.

-This is a work in process, but it will become easier the more you do it and the more thoughtfully you implement these principles.
+Delegation is as much an art as a science, but it will become easier the more you do it and the more thoughtfully you implement these principles.

 When you apply these principles every day, you’ll not only teach leaders to be better at accepting delegated tasks … you’ll achieve more successful outcomes every time … and become better at delegating them.